squid-cache/squid-cache.github.io/SquidFaq/RAID.rst

 Reliability is an important parameter for environments where a large number of people depend on the use of technology; the most common mean of increasing a service's reliability is by redundancy of its critical components.
 RAID disks improve the reliability of a Squid cache while sophisticated disk arrays also add significant performance.
-Alternatively, you may want to use more than one Squid cache and use load-balancing mechanisms such as [http://en.wikipedia.org/wiki/Virtual_Router_Redundancy_Protocol VRRP], external load-balancers or ad-hoc Proxy Auto-Configuration Scripts (see ../ConfiguringBrowsers and [:Technology/ProxyPac]) to achieve higher availability.
+Alternatively, you may want to use more than one Squid cache and use load-balancing mechanisms such as [[http://en.wikipedia.org/wiki/Virtual_Router_Redundancy_Protocol|VRRP]], external load-balancers or ad-hoc Proxy Auto-Configuration Scripts (see ../ConfiguringBrowsers and [[Technology/ProxyPac]]) to achieve higher availability.

 In the following paragraphs the various options are described in more detail which are meant as a guideline for choosing the option for your Squid cache.
 There are other RAID options which are not discussed here.
 They are omitted since the author believes that they do not represent better options than the ones already given.